taufansatrio/Applozic-Web-Plugin/CUSTOMIZATION-DOC.md

 For a sidebox chat layout, download files from: https://github.com/AppLozic/Applozic-Web-Plugin/tree/master/message/advanced Paste js, css folders in your project.

-2. Remove script mentioned in Step 1 under Getting Started section.
+Step 2.
+Remove script mentioned in Step 1 under Getting Started section.

-3. Open message.html file as a reference and add all scripts and html in your web page in the same order as given in message.html
+Step 3.
+Open message.html file as a reference and add all scripts and html in your web page in the same order as given in message.html

-4. You can modify css and js files based on your design, files are present under css/app/ and js/app folders.
+Step 4.
+You can modify css and js files based on your design, files are present under css/app/ and js/app folders.